kylerbrown/textgrid/README.md

     optional arguments:
       -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
                             (optional) outputfile
-      --sep SEP             separator to use in CSV output --header              adds a header to the CSV
+      --sep SEP             separator to use in CSV output --noheader            no header for the CSV
+      --savegaps            preserves intervals with no label

 ## programmatic usage with Python and Pandas:
 ```